 |I stopped to snap this picture as Zac Hirschi was getting the kids ready to leave the Magellan.|

-He gave my final salute as Space Center Director.
+He gave me a final salute as Space Center Director.
 Andrew McCord is sitting at 2nd Chair

 And Finally, Finally